nickknw/nickknowlson.com/_posts/2011-09-12-haskell-survey-categorized-weaknesses.markdown

 <h3>Libraries, Documentation, Hackage and Cabal</h3>

 The category for libraries absolutely overwhelmed the rest.
-I ended up splitting it into three: Libraries / Packages, Documentation / Library Documentation, Cabal, and Hackage.
+I ended up splitting it into four: Libraries / Packages, Documentation / Library Documentation, Cabal, and Hackage.
 The feedback in the general 'Libraries / Packages' category ranged from requests for specific kinds of libraries to pointing out dependency problems to problems with library stability and maturity.
 Here's a few samples:

 > Most libraries are not ready for production use because they